-So if your thyroid is working perfectly normal then you would have 100% of thyroid function.
+So if your thyroid is working as normal then you would have 100% of thyroid function.

-But we know that people with Graves' disease have MORE thyroid hormone than they need so we can represent their thyroid function as some value which is greater than 100%.
+But we know that people with Graves’ disease have MORE thyroid hormone than they need so we can represent their thyroid function as some value that is greater than 100%.